-Men Arrested At Philadelphia Starbucks Speak Out, Police Commissioner Apologizes
+Men Arrested At Philadelphia Starbucks Speak Out; Police Commissioner Apologizes

 Donte Robinson and Rashon Nelson — the 23-year-olds at the center of it all — say they just hope the incident will lead to change.

-When he saw police entering the Starbucks last Thursday, Robinson told ABC News' Good Morning America it did not register that he and his companion might be the ones in trouble.
+When he saw police entering the Starbucks last Thursday, Robinson told ABC News' Good Morning America, it did not register that he and his companion might be the ones in trouble.

 @Starbucks The police were called because these men hadn’t ordered anything.
 They were waiting for a friend to show up, who did as they were taken out in handcuffs for doing nothing.
 All the other white ppl are wondering why it’s never happened to us when we do the same thing. pic.twitter.com/0U4Pzs55Ci— Melissa DePino (@missydepino) April 12, 2018